dotnet/AspNetCore.Docs/aspnetcore/grpc/aspnetcore.md

 ### Resolve HttpContext in gRPC methods

-The gRPC API provides access to some HTTP/2 message data, such as the method, host, header and trailers.
+The gRPC API provides access to some HTTP/2 message data, such as the method, host, header, and trailers.
 Access is through the `ServerCallContext` argument passed to each gRPC method:

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Server/Services/GreeterService.cs?highlight=3-4&name=snippet)]